khmarbaise/maven-it-extension/README.md

 The requirements to write integration tests with the integration testing framework are the following:

 * JDK8+
-* Apache Maven 3.1.0 or above.
-(I recommend to use Maven 3.8.2)
+* Apache Maven 3.8.4 or above.

 ## The Maven Configuration